 - By Bus: Departing several times a day from the Southern Bus Station.
 Compared to the train, it’s usually faster to go by bus or marshrutka (small bus)

 Tiraspol is one of the weirdest cities in Europe.

 Chisinau is an eccentric city where one can sense the deep Soviet and Russian influence on a historically Bessarabian-Romanian land.

-While at first sight the level of corruption and poverty taint Moldova’s touristic appeal, there is plenty of great affordable wine and socialist modernist architecture to compensate.
+While at first sight corruption and poverty taint Moldova’s touristic appeal, there is plenty of great affordable wine and socialist modernist architecture to compensate.